Azure/autorest.python/docs/dpg-archboard.md

 ## Developer Experience

+Hello, everyone.
+I am going to introduce `Developer Expericence of DPG` with some scenario cases and the little difference between legacy and DPG.
+First, let us start with `Creating a client`

 ### Creating A Client

-The end-users experience of creating a client is the same as it was before.
+As you can see, the end-users experience of creating a client is the same as it was before.
 We are not compromising on any user input here, this behavior is consistent with Python guidelines and existing user behavior.

 ### Simple GET Request